-Analyst Ming Chi-Kuo reports "lackluster" first-weekend sales for the iPhone SE
+Analyst Ming Chi-Kuo reports "lackluster" first-weekend sales for the iPhone SE25

 He's also skeptical about a recent CNBC report which claimed that iPhone orders in China have surpassed 3.4 million.
 He believes that short delivery times for iPhone SE preorders indicate an unprecedented low demand for the device, which he said is "a smaller-size smartphone that offers no significant upgrades to form factor or hardware specs".

 Analysts by Localytics back Kuo's conclusions, describing iPhone SE sales as "lackluster."
 Citing proprietary research, they claims that the phone "grabbed only 0.1% of the iPhone market" during its first weekend of sales, ranking below the iPhone 5s and all iPhone 6 models.